 - 61. Tissue donation is a possibility after death for both organ donors and those who are not suitable to donate organs. - 62.
 Consent for tissue donation will be sought by a trained SN who is responsible for identifying the last known decision of the donor. - 63.
 Deemed consent legislation applies only to certain tissues.
-Exceptions are set out in the Human Tissue (Permitted Material: Exceptions) (England) Regulations 2020 and the [The Human Tissue (Permitted Material: Exceptions) (Northern Ireland) Regulations 2022 - Title to be inserted once confirmed] in Northern Ireland.
+Exceptions are set out in the Human Tissue (Permitted Material: Exceptions) (England) Regulations 2020 and the The Human Tissue (Permitted Material) Regulations (Northern Ireland) 2023 in Northern Ireland.